-As the proceeds from the sale of Export Water are received and the amounts are remitted to the external CAA holders, the Company allocates a ratable percentage of this payment to the principal portion (the Participating Interests in Export Water Supplyliability account) with the balance of the payment being charged to the contingent obligation portion.
+As the proceeds from the sale of Export Water are received and the amounts are remitted to the external CAA holders, the Company allocates a ratable percentage of each payment to the principal portion (the Participating Interests in Export Water Supply liability account) with the balance of the payment being charged to the contingent obligation portion.
 Because the original recorded liability, which was \$11.1 million, was approximately 35% of the original total liability of \$31.8 million, 35% of each payment remitted to the CAA holders is allocated to the recorded liability account.
 The remaining portion of each payment, or approximately 65%, is allocated to the contingent obligation, which is recorded on a net revenue basis.

-In recent years, in order to reduce the long term impact of the CAA, the Company has repurchased various portions of the CAA obligations in priority.
-The Company did not make any CAA acquisitions during the three months ended November 30, 2010 or 2009.
+In order to reduce the long term impact of the CAA, the Company previously repurchased various portions of the CAA obligations in priority.
+The Company did not make any CAA acquisitions during the three and six months ended February 28, 2011 or 2010.